Restore a Rare Tree With Your Outdoor Adventures

 Why are volunteer opportunities limited?

-I haven’t been activated, but still want to make an impact.
+There isn't an available location near me, but I still want to make an impact.
 What can I do?

 Do I need a science or forestry background to participate?